 - CRM (Customer Relationship Management)

 The nature and size of your restaurant business ultimately determine which POS solution will work best for you.
 However, there are certain key features that help you to maximize efficiency.

 One of the first things that you need to consider is the time and resources required for the on-site installation of the POS solution.
 Most efficient solutions nowadays are more or less plug n play.
 The system should be up and running in under an hour.

 You should also ensure that the solution is fast and intuitive.
-Remember that your staff will be using the system on a regular basis and they should find it easy to use and efficient.
+Remember that your staff will be using the system on a regular basis and they should find it straightforward and efficient.
 It should be easy to set up and update your menu and create coupons or take orders.